CodeHealth MCP Server

 In short

-CodeHealth MCP Server — Deterministic code quality feedback for AI coding assistants to prevent technical debt.
-Best for Engineering teams scaling AI coding safely, Teams with legacy codebases needing AI-ready refactoring, Development teams focused on technical debt reduction.
+CodeHealth MCP Server — CodeHealth guardrails that make AI coding assistants fix maintainability issues before you approve them.
+Best for Engineering teams scaling AI coding safely with quality guardrails, Teams with legacy codebases needing AI-ready refactoring, Development teams focused on technical debt reduction.
 Free to start; paid plans from $18/mo.

 What's new in CodeHealth MCP Server